Earn your CEUs and make a difference for a worthy cause!

 A portion of the proceeds from this course goes toward Canine Assisted Therapy (C.A.T.), a non-profit organization which works to improve human health through the use of certified therapy dogs.

-This course has been approved by the Texas Board of Physical Therapy Examiners for 2 CCUs for PTs and PTAs (Approval #60710TX).
+This course has been Course approved by Pennsylvania State Board of Physical Therapy for 0.25 CEUs (2.5 Contact Hours) – Approval #PTCE008504.

 The human-animal bond has been explored for decades.
 In fact, the media has elevated society’s awareness of the human/animal bond through numerous stories about how animals impact our lives and our health while filling a place in our lives as a loving companion.
 In 1981, the Delta Foundation collaborated with the American Veterinary Medical Association to define the benefits people achieve by having interactions with animals.
 The National Institutes of Health in 1987 and the National Institute of Child and Human Development in 2008 worked to explain how the relationship between animals and humans improves the quality of life of the humans that enjoy these relationships.